-In case of deficiencies identified in the context of the implementation of Directive (EU) 2018/2001, AMA may order measures to be implemented by the company.
+In case of deficiencies identified in the context of the implementation of Revised Directive (EU) 2018/2001, the certification body appointed by the AMA may order measures to be implemented by the company.

-- 1. the implementation of appropriate operational measures - 2. the temporary or permanent withdrawal of registration in the case of serious infringements ad 1.
+- 1. the implementation of appropriate operational measures - 2. the temporary or permanent withdrawal of registration in the case of serious infringements - ad 1.
 Implementation of appropriate operational measures:

-If minor deficiencies are found during execution, AMA may prescribe immediate rectification or improvement activities.
+If minor deficiencies are found during execution, the certification body appointed by the AMA may prescribe immediate rectification or improvement activities.